-Videos must be of the individual’s creation, plagiarising other peoples work will not be tolerated and will result in bans from future competitions (including competitions at other Australian conventions)
+- Videos must be of the individual’s creation, plagiarising other peoples work will not be tolerated and will result in bans from future competitions.

-The contest is open to international entries and does not require contestants to attend the conventions (however, it is preferred for domestic contestants).
-Prizes and awards will not be mailed to winners who do not attend the convention.
+The contest is open to international entries and does not require contestants to attend the festival.

 By sending in an entry to the competition, you agree to all the rules listed above.

-Judge Votes – An anonymous panel of Judges will view eligible entries and vote for the best videos, prior to the convention.
-The following categories will apply for the 2013 AICon AMV competition:
+Judge Votes – An anonymous panel of Judges will view eligible entries and vote for the best videos, prior to the festival.
+The following categories will apply for the 2017 AICon AMV competition:

-Best in theme: This years theme is Time travel/19th Century.
-Theme is completely optional, just gives another category to enter, if you’re not sure your AMV is in theme we will add that category to your entry as we see fit.
+- Best in theme: This year’s theme is Myth & Magic.
+Optional.
+If you’re not sure your AMV is in theme we will add that category to your entry as we see fit.

-Fan Favourite – At the screening of the AMV competition at AICon, judging forms will be available from the AMV coordinators as well as distributed randomly to the crowd.
+Fan Votes – At the screening of the AMV competition at AICon, judging forms will be available from the AMV coordinators as well as distributed randomly to the crowd.
 Videos will be judged by the audience with the top video receiving the award of “Fan Favourite”.
-This video is also eligible for awards in the judge vote categories.
+This video is also eligible for awards in the Judge Votes categories.

-Submissions must be in digital format only (no VHS submissions will be accepted).
-All AMV’s will be tested apon recieval and if any issues with codecs etc, you will be asked to make any neccessary changes and submit again.
-The earlier you get your entry in, the more time we have to fix any problems
+Submissions must be in digital format only.
+All AMVs will be tested upon being received and if any issues with codecs etc., arise you will be asked to make any necessary changes and submit again.
+It is recomended to get your entry in as earlier as possible as no edits will be accepted after the deadline.

-Please send the best quality possible.
 This is not a specific requirement for videos and your entry will not be judged or excluded from the competition based on it.
-It is more for your sake more than anything else.
 If submitting a large lossless copy, please include a compressed copy (XviD/DivX/x264) as well.

 Please include the following details when submitting (via email to firstname.lastname@example.org) your video to the AICon AMV Competition:

-Intention to attend the convention (I will be attending/I won’t be attending/I may be attending)
+- Intention to attend the festival (I will be attending/I won’t be attending/I may be attending)

 And for each video entered include the following information:

-Contact email@example.com if you have any questions or problems and good luck!
+Contact email@example.com if you have any questions or problems, good luck and let the games begin!